Skip to main content

 3. Rollbacks are handled offline and integrated into the Nitrux ecosystem through the Live session using xfsrestore.

-See the commands below to use the Nitrux Update Tool System.
+See the steps below to use the Nitrux Update Tool System.

-• 🔰 Information: Depending on various factors, such as system specifications and Internet connection speed.
-Other factors affecting completion time include connectivity to GitHub and SourceForge, or their mirrors.
+• 🔰 Information: Update completion time depends on various factors, such as system specifications, connection speed, connectivity to GitHub, and connectivity to SourceForge or their mirrors.

 • 🔰 Information: The user can only use this operation during a Live session.